Vaginal Discharge in a Pregnant Dog: When it is OK, When to Worry (Week by Week)

 Your dog’s abdomen will increase in size and may become rigid as she starts to gain weight.
 Her nipples will get even bigger, and the veins on her belly will become dark and readily visible.

-Your pregnant dog will continue to gain weight.
+In week 6, your pregnant dog will continue to gain weight.
 You may see small to moderate amounts of clear to white, yellow, or pink-tinged mucus-like discharge.
 Your girl’s appetite may decrease, taking her daily intake back to her pre-pregnancy normal.

 During the ninth week, your dog will display more nesting behavior.
 She will have a decreased appetite and may be nauseous.
 The mucus plug covering the cervix will be expelled.
 It looks like a clump of stringy mucus similar to raw egg whites.
+Your pregnant dog will most likely lick up the mucus plug before you have a chance to see it.
+The plug is expelled hours to days before whelping.

 “You should call your veterinarian if your pregnant dog’s vaginal discharge has an odor, is black or red, or appears purulent.
 These are signs that your dog is either suffering from a medical issue or may be experiencing a miscarriage.